RailsGirlsCPH/mentor-mentee-platform/DOCKER.md

 -------------- | --------------- | ----
 there is an issue in only one of the apps | `docker-compose up -d server` | start only the problematic app and debug and fix it in isolation
-I don't know what the issue is | `docker-compose logs server` | view the logs of a particular container your changes are not taking affect | `docker-compose up --build server` | rebuild the image &nbsp; | `docker-compose build --no-cache server` | get rid of the image cache and start from scratch when building the image a container is failing at some point, or exiting randomly | `docker-compose run server /bin/sh` | bring up the command line of this newly created container
+I don't know what the issue is | `docker-compose logs server` | view the logs of a particular container I don't know what effects my changes are making | `docker-compose -f logs server` | view the logs of a particular container in real time your changes are not taking affect | `docker-compose up --build server` | rebuild the image &nbsp; | `docker-compose build --no-cache server` | get rid of the image cache and start from scratch when building the image a container is failing at some point, or exiting randomly | `docker-compose run server /bin/sh` | bring up the command line of this newly created container